Resident234/php.net/pages/www.php.net_mysqli-stmt.bind-param.php.md

 <?php

 $var = true;
-bind_param(&apos;i&apos;, $var); // forwarded to Mysql as 1
+bind_param('i', $var); // forwarded to Mysql as 1

 ?>
 ```

 2) Though PHP numbers cannot be reliably cast to (int) if larger than PHP_INT_MAX, behind the scenes, the value will be converted anyway to at most long long depending on the size.
-This means that keeping in mind precision limits and avoiding manually casting the variable to (int) first, you can still use the &apos;i&apos; binding type for larger numbers.  i.e.:
+This means that keeping in mind precision limits and avoiding manually casting the variable to (int) first, you can still use the 'i' binding type for larger numbers.  i.e.:

 ```
 <?php

-$var = &apos;429496729479896&apos;;
+$var = '429496729479896';
-bind_param(&apos;i&apos;, $var); // forwarded to Mysql as 429496729479900
+bind_param('i', $var); // forwarded to Mysql as 429496729479900

 ?>
 ```

-3) You can default to &apos;s&apos; for most parameter arguments in most cases.
+3) You can default to 's' for most parameter arguments in most cases.
 The value will then be automatically cast to string on the back-end before being passed to the Mysql engine.
 Mysql will then perform its own conversions with values it receives from PHP on execute.
-This allows you to bind not only to larger numbers without concern for precision, but also to objects as long as that object has a &apos;__toString&apos; method.
+This allows you to bind not only to larger numbers without concern for precision, but also to objects as long as that object has a '__toString' method.

 This auto-string casting behavior greatly improves things like datetime handling.
-For example: if you extended DateTime class to add a __toString method which outputs the datetime format expected by Mysql, you can just bind to that DateTime_Extended object using type &apos;s&apos;.  i.e.:
+For example: if you extended DateTime class to add a __toString method which outputs the datetime format expected by Mysql, you can just bind to that DateTime_Extended object using type 's'.  i.e.: